 A Kansas native, the young bass Scott Conner has been lauded by critics and audiences as a major talent on the rise.
 Mr. Conner’s warm, flexible voice and elegant stature brings proficiency in a wide range of repertoire, including Mozart, Rossini, Handel, Donizetti and Verdi.

-This season, Scott Conner makes significant company debuts at the Opéra National de Paris as Nerbulone in Eliogabalo, and at both Royal Opera House Covent Garden and the Metropolitan Opera as the Police Commissioner in Der Rosenkavalier.
-He also returns to the San Francisco Opera as Colline in La bohème.
-Future seasons include collaborations with the Dutch National Opera, Semperoper Dresden, Lyric Opera of Chicago, Santa Fe Opera, San Diego Opera, and Portland Opera.
+Last season, Scott Conner made significant company debuts at the Opéra National de Paris as Nerbulone in Eliogabalo, and at both Royal Opera House Covent Garden and the Metropolitan Opera as the Police Commissioner in Der Rosenkavalier.
+He also returned to San Francisco Opera as Colline in La bohème.

 During the 2014-2015 season, Scott Conner made his debut with Dutch National Opera in Amsterdam as Bernardino in Benvenuto Cellini, and also debuted with San Francisco Opera as Tom in Un ballo in maschera.
 Additionally, he appeared with the company as Angelotti in Tosca and as Colline in the family performances of La bohème, and covered Alidoro in La Cenerentola.
 He closed the season in a return to Festival d’Aix-en-Provence, singing Theseus in Robert Carsen’s production of A Midsummer Night’s Dream.